The Cunard steamship company was founded in 1840,

 charge upon the whole of the company's ships.

-the steamers particularised in the first schedule of the agreement
+steamers particularised in the first schedule of the agreement and

-the inspector referred to in clause 3 certifying that the provisions
+inspector referred to in clause 3 certifying that the provisions of that

-of that clause have been complied with up to the date of the
+clause have been complied with up to the date of the certificate.

 d, The loan to carry interest as to one half from the date on which

-to the other half from the date on which the second fast steamer
+the other half from the date on which the second fast steamer sails

 e, The interest payable by the company on so much of the loan as